Types of Transmission Technology

-Transmission is actually process of sending and propagating analog or signal of digital information.
-Transmission technology generally refers to physical layer protocol duties like modulation, demodulation, line, coding, and many more.
-It might also include higher-level protocol duties such as digitizing analog signal, data compression, etc.
+Transmission is actually the process of sending and propagating analog or signals of digital information.
+Transmission technology generally refers to physical layer protocol duties like modulation, demodulation, line coding, and many more.
+It might also include higher-level protocol duties such as digitizing analog signals, data compression, etc.

 Types of Transmission Technology :